livingstondi/omg/README.md

 # omg
-that's a special try forlivingston
+that's a special try for livingston